Last updated: 02.10. 2020 @ 21:03

 Teams being overtaken, shall move to the side and slowdown, or stop altogether.

-A musher who has been overtaken, cannot claim free trail from the team that passed him until after at least five (5) minutes or one and a half (1.5) kilometres, unless the mushers agree on something different.
+A musher who has been overtaken, cannot claim free trail from the team that passed him until after at least four (4) minutes or one and a half (1.5) kilometres, unless the mushers agree on something different.

-A musher who catches up with one or more teams that have stopped, can overtake all.
+A musher who catches up with one or more teams that have stopped, can overtake all of them.

 Participants are not permitted to receive any kind of assistance or help from others than the organizer or those permitted by the organizer during the race.